Last updated March 2026

 Crop Insurance No direct interaction, but conservation practices funded by EQIP can reduce your risk and potentially improve your insurance position.

-State Cost-Share Many state programs can stack with EQIP for the same practices, further reducing your out-of-pocket cost.
+State Cost-Share Many state programs stack with EQIP for the same practices, further reducing your out-of-pocket cost.
 Check your state page.

 How this program works in your state